Cryomaniac13/hengband-touhou-katteban-en/README.md

 Notes:

-- This is not the most recent version of Touhou Katteban.
-The source code available for download on author's website are outdated compared to newest build (as of point of writing, newest build version is 1.1.94a, source code is 1.1.90).

 - Keep in mind I'm not that proficient in Japanese, and English isn't my native language either.
 This is an amateur translation at best; expect mistranslations and/or awkward wording.
 I apologize in advance.

-- As of now, this is a very preliminary translation.
-Here's what's not done:
+- As of now, this translation is functional but still not quite complete.
+Majority of the game content should be translated; here's what left:

   - Speech lines for Gensoukyou uniques (Touhou Project characters)
-  - English help files are still from base Hengband
+  - Auto-picker/destroyer help file, testing
-  - I might have missed something else as well
+  - Any lines I might've missed

 - I've also taken some pages from the Japanese wiki for this project and translated them in text form.
 They're in the Documentation folder.
 Link to wiki: https://w.atwiki.jp/hengtouhou/
-Changed from base Hengband.txt is the author's list of main differences between this mod and original Hengband.
+Changed from base Hengband.txt is the author's list of main differences between this variant and original Hengband.

 - To build on Windows, I didn't have Visual Studio on hand, but I managed to compile using Borland C++.
 The makefile I'm using is makefile.bcc.
 Keep in